UDraw Studio: Reception

-In August 2010 at the announcement of uDraw, analysts predict that uDraw could "sell up to one million units", with the potential to be a sleeper hit during the 2010 holiday season.
-THQ also showcased uDraw at GamesCom 2010, and reviewers noted that the clean user interface and simple design "makes it accessible to the widest audience possible".
+In August 2010 at the announcement of uDraw, analysts predict that it could "sell up to one million units", with the potential to be a sleeper hit during the 2010 holiday season.
+THQ also showcased it at GamesCom 2010, and reviewers noted that the clean user interface and simple design "makes it accessible to the widest audience possible".

-Joystiq said that the uDraw GameTablet's "simple mostly-white design makes it a perfect companion for the Wii", noting that the replay function is a cool feature: "In the hands of a capable artist, this will undoubtedly make for some mesmerizing videos."
-USA Today's review said that "navigating with the stylus feels easy", and both the tablet and stylus handled coloring and stroke move well.
+Joystiq said that the GameTablet's "simple mostly-white design makes it a perfect companion for the Wii", and that the replay function is a cool feature: "In the hands of a capable artist, this will undoubtedly make for some mesmerizing videos."
+USA Today said that "navigating with the stylus feels easy", and both the tablet and stylus handled coloring and stroke move well.

-The game had received average reviews, with a GameRankings score of 66.50% based on 4 Reviews including Cubed3 with a score of 7/10, Games Master UK with a score of 71/100, NGamer UK with of score of 65/100 and Nintendo World Report with a score of 6/10.
-Karl Castaneda and Staff Columnist started there review for Nintendo World Report on January 22, 2011 and gave the game a 6 out of 10, stating "With their new game tablet, THQ's looking to add a layer of interaction to the Wii, have they succeeded?".
-Christopher Healy started his review on Common Sense Media and gave the game 4/5 and an On Rating for ages 6 and up, stating "Lets you use Wii to make art, but there's a learning curve.".
+The game received average reviews, with a GameRankings score of 66.50% based on 4 Reviews including Cubed3 with a score of 7/10, Games Master UK with a score of 71/100, NGamer UK with of score of 65/100, and Nintendo World Report with a score of 6/10.
+Nintendo World Report rated the game 6 of 10, stating "With their new game tablet, THQ's looking to add a layer of interaction to the Wii, have they succeeded?".
+Common Sense Media rated the game 4/5 and an On Rating for ages 6 and up, stating "Lets you use Wii to make art, but there's a learning curve."